 If you took that coffee you spilt with cream, The Spruce recommends using a special stain remover that contains enzymes to break down protein-based stains.
 Pet stain removers are strong and can be ideal for this.

-If your spillage also was on your office chair, check out this complete guide on cleaning any type of office chair.
+If your spillage was also on your office chair, check out this complete guide on cleaning any office chair.

 The steps for erasing an old stain are very similar to those for erasing fresh spills, but require more and repeated effort since the liquid has had a chance to dry into the carpet.